ialbert/biostar-central/themes/bioconductor/docs/forum/features.md

 - Mention a user by name
 - Upload images directly
 - Mathjax enabled
-- search feature enhanced
+- Search feature enhanced
-- spam classier added
+- Spam classier added
 - Drag and drop your answers and comments

+Modertor features:

 -